-- If an extended absence is planned, a parent/ guardian must email the Head of Secondary two weeks prior.
-It is expected that missed class time will adversely affect Semester grades. - When sickness is the cause of extended absence, course completion requirements will need to be negotiated with the Deputy Head of Secondary (Curriculum).
+If an extended absence is planned, a parent/guardian must inform the Head of Year at least two weeks prior.
+It is expected that missed class time will adversely affect Semester grades.
+When sickness or bereavement is the cause of extended absence, course completion requirements will need to be negotiated with the Deputy Head of Secondary (Curriculum).